Track-On2: Enhancing Online Point Tracking with Memory: Acknowledgements

 \section{Acknowledgements}

-This project is funded by the European Union (ERC, ENSURE, 101116486) with additional compute support from Leonardo Booster (EuroHPC Joint Undertaking, EHPC-AI-2024A01-060).
+This project is funded by the European Union (ERC, ENSURE, 101116486) with additional compute support from Leonardo Booster (EuroHPC Joint Undertaking, EHPC-AI-2024A05-028).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 Weidi Xie would like to acknowledge the Scientific Research Innovation Capability Support Project for Young Faculty (ZYGXQNJSKYCXNLZCXM-I22).

-\begin{IEEEbiography}[{ }]{Görkay Aydemir} received his B.Sc. degree in computer engineering from Middle East Technical University, Ankara, Turkey, in 2022; and his M.Sc. degree in computer science and engineering with the Koç University, Istanbul, Turkey, in 2025.
-His current research interests include point tracking, motion estimation, and object-centric learning.
+\begin{IEEEbiography}[{ }]{Görkay Aydemir} received his B.Sc. degree in computer engineering from Middle East Technical University, Ankara, Turkey, in 2022, and his M.Sc. degree in computer science and engineering from Koç University, Istanbul, Turkey, in 2025.
+His research interests include point tracking, motion estimation, and object-centric learning.
+He regularly serves as reviewer at leading CV and ML conferences, including ICLR, NeurIPS, and CVPR. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Weidi Xie} is an Associate Professor at Shanghai Jiao Tong University.
+Weidi completed DPhil at Visual Geometry Group (VGG), University of Oxford, 2018.
+He works on self-supervised representation learning and AI4Medicine, where he has published over 80 papers at top conferences or journals, cited over 17,000 times.
+He regularly serves as reviewer for Nature Medicine, Nature Communications, and area chair for CV conferences, for example, CVPR, NeurIPS, ECCV.

 \end{IEEEbiography}